Position

 Responsibilities:

-• Coordinate with clients, contractors, and other stakeholders to ensure project goals are met.
+• Coordinate with clients, engineers, contractors, and other stakeholders to ensure project objectives are met.

-• Ensure compliance with all relevant electrical codes and regulations.
+• Ensure compliance with all relevant electrical codes, regulations, and safety standards.

 Qualifications